 Local Food Markets in Eastern Ontario

-- A farmers' market has a legal recognition by the local public health unit under the Ontario Food Safety Regulations.
-Only a legitimate farmers' market can use the term "farmers' market".
+- A "farmers' market" has a legal recognition by the local public health unit under the Ontario Food Safety Regulations.
+Only a legitimate farmers' market should use the term "farmers' market".
 The majority of vendors must be genuine farmers selling their own produce.
-The balance of vendors can be non-farm food vendors, restaurants, crafts, and other businesses.
+The balance of vendors can be non-farm food vendors, inspected kitchens, crafts, and other businesses.
 Each farmers' market then adopts further operating rules that determine other types of businesses among the non-farm vendors, such as resellers.
-A farmers' market has the unique advantage of being the only place where uninspected kitchens can sell prepared foods to the public.
+A farmers' market has the unique advantage of being the only place where uninspected kitchens can sell prepared and artisanal foods to the public.

-- A public market is any other multi-vendor market that does not have a majority of genuine farmers.
-They are therefore not farmers' markets and cannot use the term "farmers' market".
+- A public or community market is any other multivendor market that does not have a majority of genuine farmers.
+They should not use the term "farmers' market".
 You will find some farmers, plus resellers, crafts, and prepared foods.
-A public market cannot have uninspected kitchens selling prepared food to the public.
+A public market can host inspected kitchens selling prepared food to the public, but not uninspected kitchens.

 Read this business case about deciding to attend a farmers market, published in February 2021 in the Eastern Ontario AgriNews.